aeinbu/webpack-npm-package-template/README.md

 ## Goals

-- This template will act as a starting point for creating npm packages.
+- This template will act as a starting point for creating a clientside npm package.
 - The output must be compatible with commonJS, and also work when concatenated. with other javascript files.
 - The template should contain as few devDependencies as possible, so that it will be easy to evolve the build configuration as different packages are updated or made obsolete.